IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

-Finally, notice that while most npm packages install JavaScript sources on npm install, some also install and compile binary artifacts.
+Finally, notice that while most `npm` packages install JavaScript sources on `npm install`, some also install and compile binary artifacts.
 The archive file upload currently does not support binary dependencies but rather only JavaScript dependencies.
 Action invocations may fail if the archive includes binary dependencies.